buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 In this case, the character makes the indicated check whose **difficulty (DC) is equal to 10** + the Ability Score + Proficiency or Saving Throw (as indicated by the check) + contingent modifiers (bonuses/penalties).

-Whoever gets the higher value wins; in case of a tie, the one with the higher value in the Proficiency wins, then in the Ability Score, and finally the eventual *opponent*.
+Whoever gets the higher value wins; if there is a tie, the one with the higher value in the Proficiency wins, then in the Ability Score, and finally the eventual *opponent*.

 **Some examples of Opposed Checks**
 - - **Deceiving someone**: Deception Vs Sense Motive